github/docs/content/codespaces/getting-started/deep-dive.md

 ## Committing and pushing your changes

 Git is available by default in your codespace and so you can rely on your existing Git workflow.
-You can work with Git in your codespace either via the Terminal or by using [Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol)'s source control UI.
+You can work with Git in your codespace either via the Terminal or by using [{% data variables.product.prodname_vscode_shortname %}](https://code.visualstudio.com/docs/editor/versioncontrol)'s source control UI.
 For more information, see "[Using source control in your codespace](/codespaces/developing-in-codespaces/using-source-control-in-your-codespace)"

 ![Running git status in Codespaces Terminal](/assets/images/help/codespaces/git-status.png)